 How do you make yourself known to potential clients when attention is hard to find and even harder to keep?

 Why is real estate marketing important?

 Realtors still have a vital part to play in the process of buying or selling a home; that will never change.
 But, studies have shown that over 90% of all buyers search for a new home on the internet.

-Any business that fails to engage, network, and be active online will inevitably miss out on opportunities to grow their business.
+Any business that fails to engage, network, and be active online will inevitably miss out on opportunities to attract more listings.

 The advice you need to boost your marketing success starts with our top 40 tips to help you showcase your real estate business and get out there in front of the most relevant market.

 At Curaytor, we work exclusively with the best agents and teams in North America to help them get their marketing done right so that they can attract more listings.
 Schedule a quick 1:1 with our sales team to find out if we have availability in your market.

 Our top piece of advice may sound obvious, but it's surprising how many agents still don’t realize the potential of having a website.

 While many real estate agents recognize the need to establish an online presence, all too often, their websites lack the professional touch.